 TWINUI is often mistaken for a built-in PDF viewer or email client in forums and discussions online.
 This is most likely because most users will only encounter the name “TWINUI” when they either open a PDF file from their browsers or click on a

 call:, or another protocol link recognized by the Windows app launcher.

 Keep in mind that Microsoft wasn’t entirely sure what they were going to call “the new Windows experience” in Windows 8 themselves until weeks before the release.
 They named the new desktop shell “Metro” just before launch and were forced to change it intermittently to “Modern Windows” because of a trademark dispute.
 For Windows 10, what was once the new Windows experience is simply called the Windows Shell presented in either desktop or immersive (tablet) mode.

-There is a bug in Windows 10 that shows for some users where they can’t change their system’s default programs in the Settings app.
+There’s a bug in Windows 10 that shows for some users where they can’t change their system’s default programs in the Settings app.
 All their defaults have been reset to show “TWINUI”.
-This simply means that they have no default programs set, usually because of System Registry corruption, and they’re getting the same bad fallback name as surface in Firefox.
+This simply means that they’ve no default programs set, usually because of System Registry corruption, and they’re getting the same bad fallback name as surfaced in Firefox.
 The problem can be resolved by restoring the registry from a backup before the corruption occurred.

-TWINUI is sometimes deferred to another system which ha a proper name, “Pick an app”, provided by OpenWith.
+TWINUI is sometimes referred to as another system that has a proper name, “Pick an app”, provided by OpenWith.
 OpenWith.exe is another part of the Windows files and application launcher system.
-When users see this rather than TWINUI, it means that there are multiple programs that have registered handlers for the same file type or link protocol and that the user must make a choice or pick a default to avoid choosing every time in the future.
+When users see this rather than TWINUI, it means that multiple programs have registered handlers for the same file type or link protocol and that the user must make a choice or pick a default to avoid choosing every time in the future.